balima78/simK/README.md

 Data generated with `simK` are particularly useful on [KARS](https://balima.shinyapps.io/kars/).

-:warning:
-This package is not a medical device and **should not be used for making clinical decisions**.
+> :warning: This package is not a medical device and <ins>should not be used for making clinical decisions</ins>. :warning:
-:warning:

 ## Instalation